Mastering real estate terms: A quick guide

 Closing costs

-Closing costs are the fees that are to be paid on a property sale’s closing date.
+Closing costs are fees to be paid on a property sale on the closing date.
 In the UAE, this cost includes the property registration fee, real estate agency fee, land department, mortgage registration and processing fees.
 It can go up to 5% to 7% of the total sales price.

 Commission

 Sellers who rely on real estate agents to find buyers also have to pay them a commission fee as part of their service package.
 The commission is based on the price of the property to be sold.
-In the UAE, this amounts to about 5% to 6% of the total price.
+This amounts to about 5% to 6% of the total price in the UAE.

 Off-plan property

 An off-plan property is a piece of real estate before a structure has been constructed on it.
-So, buying off-plan real estate means purchasing a property that hasn’t been built yet.
+So, buying off-plan property in Dubai means purchasing a property that hasn’t been built yet.

-Selling off-plan is beneficial for developers since it helps create a buzz around sales, thereby increasing demand.
-And since such real estate is heavily discounted, it proves advantageous for buyers as well.
+Selling off-plan property in Dubai benefits developers since it helps create a buzz around sales, thereby increasing demand.
+And since such real estate is heavily discounted, it also proves advantageous for buyers.

 Home insurance

 Home insurance is a requirement for buying a home.
-Its primary purpose is to protect a homeowner from liabilities against any loss or accidents on the property like theft, damages from natural disasters.
-With this in mind, it’s also important to get the right home insurance in the UAE by acknowledging factors like expected coverage.
+Its primary purpose is to protect a homeowner from liabilities against any loss or accidents on the property, like theft, damage from natural disasters.
+With this in mind, getting the right home insurance in the UAE is important by acknowledging factors like expected coverage.

 No Objection Certificate (NOC)

-This is a legal document that affirms no objections from the developer to another person buying the property.
-It is usually required by developers during property sales in the UAE.
+This legal document affirms that there are no objections from the developer to another person buying the property.
+Developers usually require it during property sales in the UAE.
 Commonly abbreviated as NOC, a No Objection Certificate also confirms that all utilities and service charges have been paid and accounted for.

 Real estate terms to know for renting a property

-If you plan on renting out your property or live as a tenant, here are some phrases you can add to your mental dictionary of real estate terms:
+If you plan on renting out your property or living as a tenant, here are some phrases you can add to your mental dictionary of real estate terms:

 A prospective tenant and landlord need to enter into a tenancy contract or agreement before the tenant can move into the property.
 This is a legally binding rental agreement that states clauses from both parties and allows occupation for a certain period of time.
 For example, a tenancy contract in Dubai may include details about who pays for certain services and to what extent residents can carry out maintenance, if any.